laymonage/slides-student-maintainer/slides.md

 I have some friends who worked at an agency – they use Django.
 And one of them noticed my JSONField project from the DjangoChat podcast.

 I applied for an internship with them, and I got it.
 Thanks to Django!

-My friend sent me this screenshot back in 2020.
-I'm so glad I've been keeping these "receipts" so I can use them for my talk.
 -->

 ---